hpedrorodrigues/sphynx/README.md

 ### Alien scripts

-Alien commands are tools that you don't want to install on your machine and still use it.
+Alien commands are tools that you don't want to install on your machine but you'd like to use them.
 For instance, you want to use [p2i][p2i] but you don't want to configure a nodejs environment.

 > Sphynx is using Docker to accomplish this goal.